-- 2. Federal SEOG Grant: Federal grant program for students enrolled at the undergraduate level who have not yet previously earned a bachelor's degree.
+Federal SEOG Grant: Federal grant program for students enrolled at the undergraduate level who have not yet previously earned a bachelor's degree.
 To be eligible for this grant the student must demonstrate extreme financial need.
-National University College, by federal requirement, must give priority to students eligible for the Federal Pell Grant and with an expected family contribution of zero. - 3. \Creemos en Ti (NUC & NUC IBC): This scholarship, offered by the institution, was created with the purpose of covering study costs not covered by the Federal Pell Grant and other supplementary aids.
-For students enrolling for the first time in any undergraduate program with a 12-credit tuition while meeting the financial obligations of the institution.
+NUC University, by federal requirement, must give priority to students eligible for the Federal Pell Grant and with an expected family contribution of zero.

+\Institutional Scholarships (NUC & NUC-DT IBC): These scholarships, offered by the institution, were created with the purpose of covering study costs not covered by the Federal Pell Grant and other supplementary aids.
+Requirements for each scholarship can be found on NUC's website or at the Financial Aid Office.
 The student must complete an application, which is available at the Financial Aid Office.